Pauline Alderman Awards

 The Pauline Alderman Awards were founded in 1985 by the International Congress on Women in Music to honor the memory of pioneering musicologist Pauline Alderman, Ph.D.
 (1893-1983), founder and chair of the Music History Department of the University of Southern California.
 Every two years the IAWM calls for scholars to submit their best work in the categories of Book, Article, and Reference work.
 Past winners include some of the most distinguished names in feminist music scholarship.

 Every two years we call for scholars to submit their best work in the categories of Book, Article, and Reference work.
 Past winners include some of the most distinguished scholars writing about women and music.

-For the most recent (2017) Pauline Alderman submission guidelines, click here.
+For the current Pauline Alderman submission guidelines, click here.

 Click here for a list of past Pauline Alderman Awards Winners.